alavuvi/atm-simulator-project/README.md

 # Bankautomat simulator project
 This was our second information technology project in Oulu University of Applied Sciences.
-The goal was to create an bank automat simulator and to get familiar with QT framework, node.js/express.js and MySQL -databases in real world like project.
+The goal was to create an bank automat simulator and to get familiar with QT Framework, node.js/express.js and MySQL -database in real world like project.
 Documentation and diagrams were also key part of this software development application project.

 ## How the app works
 At the start application prompts for cardId.
 After the ID is succesfully entered PIN-code input prompt appears and user needs to type 4 number PIN within 10 second time limit.
 If user types wrong PIN-code three times in a row card is locked and needs to be reactivated by the sysadmin.